 As I mentioned in “What I Read – Autumn 2018”, I read To Kill a Mockingbird every Autumn.
-After finishing the book, I like to A lot of the plot progresses along with the seasons especially as summer comes to an end and the children return to the classroom.
+And after finishing the book, I like to watch the film.
+A lot of the plot progresses along with the seasons especially as summer comes to an end and the children return to the classroom.

 Autumn is the most nostalgic of all seasons and this film makes me feel nostalgic on all levels.
 I have fond memories of studying To Kill a Mockingbird for the first time in English class and falling in love.
 I always felt a strong kinship with Scout.
 A bob and dungarees, playing in the dirt and devouring books – young Scout and I were one and the same.
 This film makes me yearn for childhood and the ability to look at the world with a childlike perspective.